16 new laws set to take effect in Tennessee on Jan. 1

 Cell Phones in School Zones – Senate Bill 0954

-This bill makes talking on a handheld cell phone in a school zone while the warning lights are flashing punishable by a fine of up to $50.
+This bill makes talking on a handheld cell phone while driving through a school zone while the warning lights are flashing punishable by a fine of up to $50.

 Handgun Permits – House Bill 0689